A Hybrid Learning-to-Optimize Framework for Mixed-Integer Quadratic Programming

 Addressing the limitations of both SL (infeasibility) and SSL (suboptimality), we propose a novel hybrid L2O framework that strategically combines both training paradigms with an integrated differentiable QP layer.
-The hybrid approach proposed in this paper shares conceptual similarities with physics-informed machine learning (PINN) by embedding the problem's known optimization structure (the QP layer) as an inductive bias, much as PINNs embed physical laws (the PDEs).
-First, we propose a novel architecture where a differentiable QP layer is integrated into the network to better incorporate the optimization structure.
-During training, the QP layer, which takes the NN predictions for the integer decision variables as input and outputs the corresponding optimal solutions for continuous variables, might be infeasible.
+The hybrid approach proposed in this paper shares conceptual similarities with physics-informed machine learning (PINN) by embedding the known optimization structure of the problem (the QP layer) as an inductive bias, much as PINNs embed physical laws (the PDEs).
+First, we propose a novel architecture in which a differentiable QP layer is integrated into the network to better incorporate the optimization structure.
+During training, the QP layer takes the NN predictions of the integer decision variables as input and outputs the corresponding optimal solutions for the continuous variables, but it may be infeasible.
 To address this issue and ensure that gradients can always be computed, we propose a simple yet effective approach that introduces a differentiable layer for the relaxed QP problem.
-We prove that, if the penalty weight is chosen sufficiently large, the relaxed problem yields either the exact optimal solution if the original QP is feasible or the minimally infeasible solution otherwise.
-Second, we propose a new loss function design, called \emph{a hybrid loss function}, which is defined as a weighted sum of SL and SSL losses.
+We prove that, if the penalty weight is chosen sufficiently large, the relaxed problem yields either the exact optimal solution when the original QP is feasible or the minimally infeasible solution otherwise.
+Second, we propose a new loss function design, called a \emph{hybrid loss function}, defined as a weighted sum of SL and SSL losses.
 This approach allows the framework to balance the feasibility-optimality trade-off in L2O.
 The overall architecture of our framework in comparison with SL and SSL can be illustrated in Fig.~\ref{fig:model}.